emmanuelroecker/SessionBox/readme.md

 # SessionBox

-Multi login to website - Cookie Site Isolation with JavaScript Log into multiple accounts on the same site simultaneously
+Multi login to website - Cookie Site Isolation with JavaScript.

+Log into multiple accounts on the same site simultaneously.

 ## English